• Home

 Extra tuition or support at school is not having the intended result – it may even be making the situation worse?
 You just want your child to be happy, enjoy school and keep up with peers?

-Primitive Reflexes could be playing a part....Primitive Reflex Integration could be the solution.
+Primitive Reflexes could be playing a part....Primitive Reflex Integration through RMTi (Primitive Reflex Therapy) could be the solution.

 Adults arguing